swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexBuilderDSL.md

 }
 ```

-Variants of `capture` and `tryCapture` accept a `Reference` argument.
+Variants of `Capture` and `TryCapture` accept a `Reference` argument.
 References can be used to achieve named captures and named backreferences from textual regexes.

 ```swift
 public struct Reference<Capture>: RegexComponent {